 About Julien Rio

-Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Head of Marketing of Dimelo Julien strives for improving customer care worldwide and closing the gap between what companies have to offer and what customers expect.
+Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Marketing Director of RingCentral Engage Digital, Julien strives for improving customer care worldwide and closing the gap between what companies have to offer and what customers expect.
 Author and blogger, Julien regularly writes about customer experience and marketing topics.